 Residents scheduling an outdoor visit may have up to four visitors.
 All Penrose Harbor residents, regardless of vaccination status, may schedule outdoor visits (as long as weather is safe).
 Both outdoor and “window visits” are available by appointment for all residents in Penrose Harbor.
 An outdoor canopy with seating is available for visitation by appointment at the entrance to Penrose Harbor.
 In addition, canopies with seating and intercom systems have been placed outside of vacant rooms to allow for window visitation.
 Appointments are required to ensure disinfection of all areas between visits.
 Please call the Penrose Receptionist at 235-313-0800 to make an appointment.

 We continue to follow the Governor’s orders for long-term care visitor restrictions and are monitoring closely for any changes.

 Weekly COVID-19 testing is being completed for Penrose Harbor and Heron’s Key staff.

-In accordance with the newly revised Safe Start Plan, Penrose Harbor residents may now participate in small indoor group activities and communal dining.
-The Penrose Harbor Life enrichment team also continues to work with residents individually for activity programming and support of ongoing communication between residents and their loved ones using video chat, e-mail, social media and phone.
+Although currently allowed under the newly revised Safe Start Plan, indoor group activities and communal dining are also required to be paused through September 11.
+The Penrose Harbor Life enrichment team continues to work with residents individually for activity programming and support of ongoing communication between residents and their loved ones using video chat, e-mail, social media and phone.